 - Proposal 1 (Election of Directors): To be elected, each nominee for election as a director must receive the affirmative vote of a plurality of the votes cast by the holders of our Common Stock, present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
 The director nominees who receive the most votes are elected.
 Votes may be cast in favor of or withheld from the election of each nominee.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Proposal 2 (Charter Amendment): Approval of the Charter Amendment requires the affirmative vote of a majority of the outstanding voting power.
-Broker non-votes and abstentions will have the affect of a vote against this proposal. - Proposal 3 (Plan Amendment): Approval of the Plan Amendment requires the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Brokers will have discretionary authority to vote on Proposal 2 and, accordingly, there will be no broker non-votes for this proposal.
+Abstentions will have the affect of a vote against this proposal. - Proposal 3 (Plan Amendment): Approval of the Plan Amendment requires the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 Broker non-votes and abstentions will not affect the outcome of this proposal. - Proposal 4 (Executive Compensation): To consider and vote upon, on a non-binding, advisory basis, a resolution to approve the compensation of our named executive officers as disclosed pursuant to the compensation disclosure rules of the SEC.
 This advisory vote will be approved if it receives the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 Broker non-votes and abstentions will not affect the outcome of this proposal. - Proposal 5 (Ratification of Grant Thornton): Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, requires the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 Brokers will have discretionary authority to vote on Proposal 5 and, accordingly, there will be no broker non-votes for this proposal.
 Abstentions will not affect the outcome of this proposal.